- First Name

 - Recent Publications

-Vénus Noire:Black Women, Colonial Fantasies, and the Production of Race & Gender in France, 1804-1848 (Athens: The University of Georgia Press, January 2019).
+Vénus Noire:Black Women and Colonial Fantasies in Nineteenth-Century France (Athens: The University of Georgia Press, January 2020).

 “Shaking the Racial and Gender Foundations of France: The Influences of “Sarah Baartmann” in the Cultural Production of Frenchness,” Black French Women and the Struggle for Equality, 1848-2015 (Lincoln: University of Nebraska Press), 2018.